• E-mail

 • Training

-NRCSE promotes children’s voice and rights
+YPF Trust | centre for supplementary education promotes children’s voice and rights

-The NRCSE Creative Teaching and Learning (CTL) project focuses on the role that arts and cultural learning play in transforming young people’s lives.
+The Creative Teaching and Learning (CTL) project focuses on the role that arts and cultural learning play in transforming young people’s lives.

 • Supporting supplementary school teachers in adopting more creative approaches in their teaching